-MSSCORPS CO., LTD. and Subsidiaries
+Msscorps Co., Ltd. and Subsidiaries

-Consolidated Financial Statements for the Years Ended December 31, 2021 and 2020 and Independent Auditors' Report DECLARATION OF CONSOLIDATION OF FINANCIAL STATEMENTS OF AFFILIATES
+Consolidated Financial Statements for the Years Ended December 31, 2022 and 2021 and Independent Auditors' Report

+DECLARATION OF CONSOLIDATION OF FINANCIAL STATEMENTS OF AFFILIATES

-The companies that are required to be included in the consolidated financial statements of affiliates in accordance with the "Criteria Governing Preparation of Affiliation Reports, Consolidated Business Reports and Consolidated Financial Statements of Affiliated Enterprises" for the year ended December 31, 2021 are all the same as those included in the consolidated financial statements of parent and subsidiary companies prepared in conformity with the International Financial Reporting Standard No. 10 "Consolidated Financial Statements".
-Relevant information that should be disclosed in the consolidated financial statements of affiliates has all been disclosed in the consolidated financial statements of parent and subsidiary companies.
+The companies that are required to be included in the consolidated financial statements of affiliates in accordance with the "Criteria Governing Preparation of Affiliation Reports, Consolidated Business Reports and Consolidated Financial Statements of Affiliated Enterprises" for the year ended December 31, 2022 are all the same as those included in the consolidated financial statements of parent and subsidiary companies prepared in conformity with the International Financial Reporting Standard No. 10 "Consolidated Financial Statements".
+Relevant information that should be disclosed in the consolidated financial statements of parent and subsidiary and subsidiary companies.
 Thus, we did not prepare a separate set of consolidated financial statements of affiliates.